Pack3tL0ss/ConsolePi/README.md

   2. When consolepi-menu is launched and the `'r'` (refresh) option is selected.

+  3. When a USB to Serial adapter is added or removed.
+(This happens on a 30 second delay, so if multiple add/removes are made in a 30 second window, only 1 update to the cloud will occur, that update will include everything that happened within the 30 second window)

-  >In both of the above a local cloud cache is updated for the sake of persistence and speed.
+  >In all of the above a local cloud cache which includes data for any remote ConsolePis pulled from ConsolePi.csv is updated for the sake of persistence and speed.
 The local cloud cache is what is referenced when the menu is initially launched

-#### mDNS
+#### mDNS / API
 * ConsolePis now advertise themselves on the local network via mDNS (bonjour, avahi, ...)

 * 2 daemons run on ConsolePi one that registers itself via mdns and updates anytime a change in available USB-serial adapters is detected, and a browser service which browses for remote ConsolePis registered on the network.
 The browser service updates the local cloud cache when a new ConsolePi is detected.

+> The API described [here](#api) comes into play when enough adapters are plugged in, such that the data payload would be over what's allowed via mDNS.
+In the event this occurs... well here is an example:  ConsolePi-A has a has enough USB to Serial adapters plugged in to be over the data limit allowed via mDNS, the mdns-register service will detect this and fall-back to advertising ConsolePi-A without the adapter data.
+ConsolePi-B, and ConsolePi-C are on the network and discover ConsolePi-A.  B and Cs browser service will detect that the adapter data was stripped and request the adapter data from A via the API.

 #### Local Cloud Cache
   - local cloud cache:  For both of the above methods, a local file `/etc/ConsolePi/cloud.data` is updated with details for remote ConsolePis.
 This cache file can be modified or created manually.
 If the file exists, the remote ConsolePis contained within are checked for reachability and added to the menu on launch.